xiaoxx970/chatgpt-in-terminal/README.md

 python3 chat.py
 ```

+The conversation record in its original format will be stored in `chat.log`.

 ### Multi-line mode

-If the question requires multi-line input, run with the `-m` parameter:
+If the question requires multi-line input, run the
+command with the `-m` parameter:

 ```shell
 python3 chat.py -m